Working Remotely — Tips and Resources

 Mac: Use the Spotlight function to search for “VPN”.

-The Cisco AnyConnect Secure Mobility Client should appear.
+The Global Protect VPN App should appear.
 Click the “Connect” button and enter valid access credentials to establish the VPN connection.

 The search for “VPN” was unsuccessful.
 Can I install VPN on my HHD device?